Women need to be prepared for unique challenges and considerations as they plan for retirement, regardless of their age.

 - Build cash reserves – establish an emergency fund equal to three-to-six months of income that is readily accessible.

-- Leverage workplace retirement plans – try to set aside 10 to 15 percent of your income for retirement, utilizing your 401(k) or similar plan and other savings vehicles such as IRAs.
+- Leverage workplace retirement plans – try to set aside 10 to 15 percent of your income for retirement, using your 401(k) or similar plan and other investment vehicles such as IRAs.

-- Run the numbers – if you must decide whether to set your career aside to manage family matters, consider the pros and cons for your individual and family financial security.
+- Run the numbers – if you need to decide whether to set your career aside to manage family matters, consider the pros and cons for your individual and family financial security.

-- Make catch-up contributions – if you are 50 or older, you have the flexibility to save an additional $6,000 per year in your workplace retirement plan and another $1,000 each year in your IRA.
+- Make catch-up contributions – if you’re 50 or older, you have the flexibility to save an additional $6,000 per year in your workplace retirement plan and another $1,000 each year in your IRA.

 - Strategize education savings – create a separate savings plan to help fund higher education costs for yourself or your children.

-- Be informed – develop a working knowledge of topics such as longevity and health care needs, Medicare, Social Security and potential sources of cash flow in retirement.
+- Be informed – develop a working knowledge of topics such as healthcare needs, Medicare, and when to start claiming Social Security.